Images

 Generating images

-Use the Generate tab to create images independently from blog posts.
-Describe what you want in the prompt field and click Generate Image.
+Without selecting a template, describe what you want in the prompt field and click Generate Image.
+This runs the full 5-stage pipeline: content distillation, visual brief, prompt synthesis, generation, and evaluation.
 The pipeline uses your brand's visual identity (color palette, style, mood) from Brand Context to produce on-brand visuals.

 Generation typically takes 30–60 seconds with real-time progress updates.
 The finished image is saved to your site's gallery automatically.